apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 successfully without actually doing anything.
 This is *not recommended* but has valid applications in automated testing.
+### getDefaultUrlFields() *[api]*
+Returns the field names necessary to build URLs for typical doc types.
+If a cursor specific to a doc type is used, the `getUrlFields` method of that module is called instead.
+This method is used to implement "projections" for the
+`_url` computed property
 ### pushAssets() *[browser]*

 ### pushCreateSingleton() *[browser]*